Glossary of Terms

 A variety of early and ongoing field-based opportunities in which candidates may observe, assist, tutor, instruct and/or conduct research.
 Field experiences may occur in off-campus settings such as schools, community centers or homeless shelters.

-Theoretical and practical understanding generally expected of a liberally educated person.
-General education includes developing knowledge related to the arts, communications, history, literature, mathematics, philosophy, sciences and the social studies, from multicultural and global perspectives.
+Theoretical and practical understanding is generally expected of a liberally educated person.
+General education includes developing knowledge related to the arts, communications, history, literature, mathematics, philosophy, sciences and social studies from multicultural and global perspectives.

 Programs at baccalaureate or post-baccalaureate levels that prepare candidates for the first license to teach.